Should You Take Money Out of Your 401(k) or IRA Early?

 Understand the Penalties

-Taking a distribution from your 401(k) or IRA before you turn 59 and a half will result in a 10% penalty on the funds unless it qualifies for an exemption.
-This penalty comes on top of the taxes you’ll pay when the money comes out.
+Taking a distribution from your 401(k) or IRA before you turn 59½ may result in a 10% additional tax unless an exception applies.
+This comes on top of the taxes you’ll pay when the money comes out.

 If you desperately need money, like right now, penalties and taxes might not change your opinion, but consider that you aren’t just paying these upfront penalties.
 You are also losing any potential gains that money could have made for you as it grew in your retirement account.

 Now, consider what would happen if you kept that $20,000 in your retirement portfolio and enjoyed an average 7% return each year.
 By the time you turned 65, that $20,000 would have turned into $114,869.
-Since you are retired, your tax rate went from 25% to 15%, so when you pull the money out, it will be worth over $97,600.
+If your marginal tax rate in retirement is lower (for example, 15%), then when you pull the money out, it will be worth over $97,600.

 That is a HUGE difference and should give you pause if you are thinking of pulling money out of your 401(k) or IRA!